Salicornia: Description

 The Salicornia species are small annual herbs.
 They grow prostrate to erect, their simple or branched stems are succulent, hairless, and appear to be jointed.
 The opposite leaves are strongly reduced to small fleshy scales with a narrow dry margin, hairless, unstalked and united at the base, thus enclosing and forming a succulent sheath around the stem, which gives it the appearance of being composed of jointed segments.
 Many species are green, but their foliage turns red in autumn.
 Older stems may be somewhat woody basally.

 All stems terminate in spike-like apparently jointed inflorescences.
-Each joint consists of two opposite minute bracts with an (1-) 3-flowered cyme tightly embedded in cavities of the main axis and partly hidden by the bracts.
+Each joint consists of two opposite minute bracts with a (1-) 3-flowered cyme tightly embedded in cavities of the main axis and partly hidden by the bracts.
 The flowers are arranged in a triangle, both lateral flowers beneath the central flower.
 The hermaphrodite flowers are more or less radially symmetric, with a perianth of three fleshy tepals united nearly to the apex.
 There are 1–2 stamens and an ovary with two stigmas.

 The perianth is persistent in fruit.
 The fruit wall (pericarp) is membranous.
 The vertical seed is ellipsoid, with yellowish brown, membranous, hairy seed coat.
 The seed contains no perisperm (feeding tissue).

 Like most members of the subfamily Salicornioideae, Salicornia species use the C3 carbon fixation pathway to take in carbon dioxide from the surrounding atmosphere.

 Taxonomy

 The genus Salicornia was first described in 1753 by Carl Linnaeus.
-Salicornia europaea was selected as the type species.
+The annual Salicornia europaea was selected as the type species.

 The genus probably originated during the Miocene in the region between the Mediterranean Basin and Central Asia.
 Evolving from within the perennial and frost-sensitive former genus Sarcocornia (now shown to be paraphyletic), the annual, strongly inbreeding and frost-tolerant Salicornia diversified during the late Pliocene to early Pleistocene.
 By events of intercontinental dispersals, they reached southern Africa twice and North America at least three times.
 Two tetraploid lineages expanded rapidly, with the ability to colonize lower belts of the salt marshes than their diploid relatives.
 Inbreeding and geographical isolation led to a large number of reproductive isolated species that are only weakly differentiated.

 The taxonomic classification of this genus is extremely difficult (with one paper calling it a "taxonomic nightmare").
 The determination of species seems almost impossible for non-specialists.
 The reasons for these difficulties are the reduced habit with weak morphological differentiation and high phenotypic variability.
 As the succulent plants lose their characteristics while drying, herbarium specimens often cannot be determined with certainty and are less suited for taxonomic studies.

 Molecular phylogenetic studies have regularly revised the circumscription of the genus.
 It was considered distinct from Sarcocornia in 2007 and 2012 studies.
-A 2017 study resulted in Sarcocornia being sunk into Salicornia, substantially increasing the size of the genus, which was divided into four subgenera.
+A 2017 study resulted in Sarcocornia being sunk into Salicornia – despite being the first perennial, substantially increasing the size of the genus, which was divided into four subgenera.